Page images

 March 10, 1729.

-Ir must be acknowledged at the fame time, that Varus is an exception to all general rules: neither his head nor his heart are exactly to be difcovered by those indexes, which are usually fuppofed to point directly to the genius and temper of other men.
-Thus with a memory that will fcarce ferve him for the common purposes of life, with an imagination even more flow than his memory, and with an attention that could not carry him thro' the easiest propofition in Euclid; he has a found and excellent understanding, joined to a refined and exquifite tafte.
-But the rectitude of his fentiments feems to arife lefs from reflection than fenfation; rather from certain fuitable feelings which the objects that prefent
+Ir must be acknowledged at the fame time, that Varus is an exception to all general rules: neither his head nor his heart are exactly to be difcovered by those indexes, which are ufually fuppofed to point directly to the genius and temper of other men.
+Thus with a memory that will fcarce ferve him for the common purposes of life, with an imagination even more flow than his memory, and with an attention that could not carry him thro' the eafieft propofition in Euclid; he has a found and excellent understanding, joined to a refined and exquifite tafte.
+But the rectitude of his fentiments feems to arife lefs from reflection than fenfation; rather from certain fuitable feelings which the objects that pre

-HIS temper is as fingular as his genius," and both equally mistaken by those who only know him a little.
+HIS temper is as fingular as his genius,'] and both equally mistaken by those who only know him a little.
 If you were to judge of him by his general appearance, you would believe him incapable of all the more delicate fenfations: nevertheless, under a rough and boisterous behavior, he conceals a heart full of tenderness and humanity.
 He has a fenfibility of nature, indeed,

-VII.
+LETT ER VII.

-OUR excellent brawn wanted no additional recommendation to make it more acceptable, but that of your company.
+additional recommendation to make it more acceptable, but that of your company.
 However, tho' I cannot share it with

 my